China’s Bond Market Opens For Business

-- The inclusion of Chinese local currency bonds in the Bloomberg Barclays Global Aggregate Bond Index will improve representation in the global fixed income market.
+- The inclusion of Chinese local currency bonds in the Bloomberg Barclays Global Aggregate Bond Index will include representation in the global fixed income market.

 - Foreign ownership of Chinese bonds is likely to increase, which will support the renminbi but will also subject China’s bond market to greater external discipline.